 Geometry Challenge exam is administered through the Assessment Center.

 You must earn a score of at least 70% on the challenge exam(s) to qualify for the desired class.

 cannot be used to make up results of D, F or W in a course.

 The chart below identifies which challenge exam you might take depending upon your Math Assessment score and the class desired.
 Preparing for a challenge exam should be a review of material you have already studied but possibly forgotten.

 You should also be aware of the sequence of prerequisites for math courses.
 The most common misconception is that eligibility for Math 21, 26, 41, and 54 satisfies the Math 20 prerequisite for Math 2.
-In fact this is not the case, because eligibility for these courses reflects relatively basic algebra skills while Math 2 requires strong algebra skills demonstrated by scoring at least 46 on the College Algebra (Test Type 7) of the COMPASS assessment.
+In fact this is not the case, because eligibility for these courses reflects relatively basic algebra skills while Math 2 requires strong algebra skills.

 Typical scenarios, score eligibility, and guidelines to follow: